aryanbhargavahere/Fast_Dash/README.md

 - **🏠 Dynamic Home Screen**: Seamlessly browse categories and trending products with a fluid interface.
 - **🌓 Adaptive Dark Mode**: Full app-wide Dark Mode support that toggles instantly via user settings.
-- **🇮🇳 Localized Pricing**: All transactions and bill summaries are calculated in Indian Rupees (₹).
+- **Localized Pricing**: All transactions and bill summaries are calculated in Indian Rupees (₹).
 - **🛒 Smart Cart**: Persistent cart management powered by RoomDB—items stay in your cart even if the app closes.
 - **💳 Multi-Payment Support**: Choose between "Cash on Delivery" or "Pay Online" (UPI/Card).
 - **✅ Order Confirmation**: Unique Order ID generation with randomized delivery time estimates (25–45 mins).
+- **📊 Activity Dashboard**: View active and delivered order counts directly on the profile screen.
+- **📍 Dynamic Address Management**: Users can now add, save, and switch between multiple delivery locations (no longer hardcoded).
+- **📜 Order History**: A dedicated history tab to track previous transactions with unique Order IDs and timestamps.
 ---

 ## 🛠️ Tech Stack